Shahba

-Shahba (شَهْبَا / ALA-LC: Shahbā) is a city located 87 km south of Damascus in the Jabal el Druze in As-Suwayda Governorate of Syria, but formerly in the Roman province of Arabia Petraea.
+Shahba (شَهْبَا / ALA-LC: Shahbā) is a city located 87 km south of Damascus in the Jabal al-Druze in Suwayda Governorate of Syria, but formerly in the Roman province of Arabia Petraea.
 Known in Late Antiquity as Philippopolis (in Arabia), the city was the seat of a Bishopric (see below), which remains a Latin titular see.
+The city had a population of 13,660 in the 2004 census.
+In Shahba, Druze make up the predominant population, while Christians and Sunni Muslim Bedouins represent a minority.

 History

-Roman history
+Roman era

 The oasis settlement now named Shahba had been the native hamlet of the Roman emperor Philip the Arab.
-After Philip became emperor in 244 CE, he dedicated himself to rebuilding the little community as a colonia.
+After Philip became emperor in 244, he dedicated himself to rebuilding the little community as a colonia.
 The contemporary community that was replaced with the new construction was so insignificant that one author states that the city can be considered to have been built on virgin soil, making it the last of the Roman cities founded in the East.

 The city was renamed Philippopolis (a name with homonyms) in dedication to the emperor, who is said to have wanted to turn his native city into a replica of Rome herself.
 A hexagonal-style temple and an open-air place of worship of local style, called a kalybe, a triumphal arch, baths, a starkly unornamented theatre faced with basalt blocks, a large structure that has been interpreted as a basilica, and the Philippeion (illustration, right) surrounded by a great wall with ceremonial gates, were laid out and built following the grid plan of a typical Roman city.

 The public structures formed what author Arthur Segal has called a kind of "imported façade".
 The rest of the urban architecture was modest and vernacular.
 The city was never completed as building seems to have stopped abruptly after the death of Philip in 249.

 The new city followed the extremely regular Roman grid-plan, with the main colonnaded Cardo maximus intersecting a colonnaded Decumanus Maximus at right angles near the center.
 Lesser streets marked off insulae, many of which never saw houses constructed upon them.

-Ottoman rule and later
+Ottoman era

 In 1596 Shahba appeared in the Ottoman tax registers as Sahba and was part of the nahiya of Bani Miglad in the Hauran Sanjak.
 It had an entirely Muslim population consisting of 8 households and 3 bachelors, who paid a fixed tax rate of 40% on wheat, barley, summer crops, goats and/or beehives; a total of 5,050 akçe.